socadk/design-practice-repository/tutorials/DPR-Tutorial1.md

 # *DPR* Tutorial 1: API Design in an Online Shop

-*Note to reviewers:* This tutorial is not complete yet (work in progress); but hopefully it is helpful already (or can at least give an idea of what is coming).
+*Note to reviewers:* This tutorial is not complete yet, but hopefully it is helpful already (or can at least give an idea of what is coming).
+Bear with us if you spot inconsistencies or information is missing still.

 Let's continue the story from [Quick Start Tutorial 0](DPR-Tutorial0.md) and assume you have been assigned the role of API product owner for a fictitious online shop and its APIs, and decided to use DPR as your architecture design method.